microsoft/qlib/examples/multi_level_trading/README.md

 And, Qlib also supports multi-level trading and backtesting.
 It means that users can use different strategies to trade at different frequencies.

+## Weekly Portfolio Generation and Daily Order Execution

-This example uses a DropoutTopkStrategy (a strategy based on the daily frequency Lightgbm model) in weekly frequency for portfolio generation.
-And, at the daily frequency level, this example uses SBBStrategyEMA (a rule-based strategy that uses EMA for decision-making) to split orders.
+This workflow provides an example that uses a DropoutTopkStrategy (a strategy based on the daily frequency Lightgbm model) in weekly frequency for portfolio generation and uses SBBStrategyEMA (a rule-based strategy that uses EMA for decision-making) to execute orders in daily frequency.

-## Usage
+### Usage

 Start backtesting by running the following command:
 ```bash